GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 # Policy, Standards, and Guidance

+This section provides links to the federal laws, policies, standards and other guidance that impact and shape DIRA implementations.
+NIST also publishes useful [Frequently Asked Questions](https://pages.nist.gov/800-63-FAQ/){:target="_blank"}{:rel="noopener noreferrer"} for agencies, and an [Implementation Resource](https://www.nist.gov/system/files/documents/2020/07/02/SP-800-63-3-Implementation-Resources_07012020.pdf){:target="_blank"}{:rel="noopener noreferrer"} for solution developers.

-[text and table here from DIRA PDF Appendix A]
+[Table here from DIRA PDF Appendix A]

 # NIST Special Publication 800-63-3 Requirements Traceability Matrix

+This section includes both normative requirements and informative references from NIST SP 800-63-3: Digital Identity Guidelines.
+Only requirements related to the agency processes for digital identity risk assessments are included.
+The Playbook Consideration column includes comments on the standards statements and alignment to this playbook’s development.

-[text and table here from DIRA PDF Appendix C]
+[Table here from DIRA PDF Appendix C]

 # NIST SP 800-63 Updates